KumoriNya/dda/README.md

 - Where does the "the process can be expressed as ..." come from for tut7 sol?

+- Matern class???
+(Also in week 8 tut)

+- Binned Emperical Semivariogram?? (wk9 tut)

+- Be prepared to use Lagrange multiplier for Ordinary Kriging?

+- What's **invariance**?

 # 2. Multivariate Normal Distribution (Lecture 2) <a name="mnd"></a>